lbrn/lbrn-jekyll/events/annual-meeting/poster.markdown

 The poster abstract cannot exceed 2000 characters.
 Please avoid using scientific notation and special characters in your abstract.
 Abstracts for the poster presentations will be printed in the program.

-<p class="text-error">Deadline for poster abstract submission was Wednesday, January 14, 2015.</p>
+<p class="text-error">Deadline for poster abstract submission is Wednesday, January 14, 2015.</p>

 *The abstract submission form will be emailed to you after your event registration has been completed.*